 Shelter Acceptance Criteria

 The MorningStar Mission Ministries Program is designed to show the love of Jesus Christ to homeless families; i.e., married couples with children, single females, single females with children and single males with children.
-This is done by providing shelter, food, clothing, case management, classes, and support groups.
-The purpose of the program is to encourage growth and change while fostering healthy, productive living in a safe environment that restores dignity and healing.
+This is done by providing shelter, food, clothing, case management, classes and support groups.
+Our purpose is to encourage growth and change, while fostering healthy, productive living in a safe environment that restores dignity and healing.

 Our desire is to:

-- The Individual and/or all family members must be medically stable, psychologically stable, and be able to fully function within the structure of the program.
+- The individual and participating family members must be medically and psychologically stable and be able to fully function within the structure of the program.

-- Individuals must be able to take full responsibility for taking any and all prescription medication as prescribed by the doctor.
+- Individuals must be able to take full responsibility for taking all prescription medication as prescribed.

 - Married couples must provide an original marriage certificate.

-- Individuals should have no legal obligations pending other than being on parole or probation.
-If the candidate has any charges pending, they will not be admitted until those charges have been cleared up.
+- Individuals should have no legal obligations pending, other than being on parole or probation.
+If a candidate has charges pending, they will not be admitted until those charges have been cleared.

 - The candidate must show a sincere desire to get his/her life in order.

-- Once the candidate has been accepted into the Women and Family Center Program, they must show positive daily progress toward meeting their goals.
+- Once accepted into the program, the candidate must show daily progress toward meeting their goals.